 What does faculty look for in the Personal Statement?

 The personal statement tells the faculty reviewers the extent to which the applicant:

-- Understands the MGD program focus and research orientation;
+- Understands the MGXD program focus and research orientation;

-- Recognizes her/his interests and aims in relation to the program focus;
+- Recognizes applicant’s interests and aims in relation to the program focus;

-- Anticipates professional goals following successful completion of the MGD.
+- Anticipates professional goals following successful completion of the MGXD.

 What does the faculty look for in the portfolio?

 Faculty assesses the applicant’s readiness to pursue graduate-level work based on consistencies found among the personal statement, work/study history, and the portfolio.
 Faculty look for indications of:

 - Formal/technical skills and visual acuity pertinent to the graphic and experience design discipline, including but not limited to typography, image manipulation, and design appropriateness to content.